High Quality, Low Cost Spay & Neuter Surgery

 Read the sections below to learn more about vaccinations your pet may receive.

 In the state of Georgia, all pets 3 months and older are legally required to have proof of a rabies vaccine.
 This must be in the form of a rabies certificate, complete with month, day and year that your pet's rabies vaccine was administered and signed by a licensed veterinarian.
-You will be requested to upload a copy of your pet's rabies certificate when making your appointment under the Cat/Dog Bronze Packages.
-If a valid certificate is not uploaded you will be asked to select a Silver or Gold package which includes a 1 year rabies vaccine.
+You will be requested to upload a copy of your pet's rabies certificate when making your appointment.
+If your pet is not up to date on their rabies vaccine, we are able to administer this vaccine to bring them current on the day of their surgery appointment.

 DA2PP (distemper virus, adenovirus, parvovirus, and parainfluenza virus).
 This core vaccine should be given to puppies starting at 6-8 weeks of age, and then administered every 2-4 weeks until they reach 16 weeks.
 If your dog is under 16 weeks of age and it has been 2-4 weeks since their last DA2PP vaccine, we recommend administering this vaccine at the time of surgery.